corbado/example-passkeys-flutter/README.md

 ## 2. Prerequisites

 Please follow the steps in [Getting started](https://docs.corbado.com/overview/getting-started) to create and configure a project in our [developer panel](https://app.corbado.com).
-Create an API secret [here](https://app.corbado.com/app/settings/credentials/api-keys) and add use your project ID to adjust the env.json file accordingly.
+Use your project ID to adjust the env.json file accordingly.
 (Switch the project ids there to your one)

 ### 3. Android